BapiGso/piano-version-fingering/README.md

 The console will eventually print an output similar to this: ```{"Right":[{"ts":[4,4],"notes":[{"n":"D7","f":0},{"n":"E7","f":0},{"n":"C7","f":0}.......```

-Send this output to an LLM and ask how to play it, assigning the suggested fingerings to the f field (likely representing the finger number).
+Send this output to an LLM and ask how to play it, assigning the suggested fingerings to the f field (where 1-5 represent the fingers from thumb to pinky).
 Save the LLM's output as JSON to ```assets/input.json```.

 Run this program again, and it will output ```output.json``` containing the fingerings.
 This JSON can then be imported into PianoVision for playback.